cds-snc/consultation-references/base-product-roadmap.md

 This means that if the product developers have their substantiary position with an IT branch or a private company, a clear understanding that everyone must work together as a single team is required for a successful Agile delivery of the product.

-### Hypothesis Validation
+### Hypotheses Validation

-The first milestone would be to validate the hypothesis defined by the product team by conducting a User Experience Research.
+The first milestone would be to validate the hypotheses defined by the product team by conducting a User Experience Research.
 This is considered the Discovery stage.

 While a lot of information may be gathered at this step, there wouldn't necessarily be any technical deployment visible to the end users yet.